An Efficient Method for Quantifying the Aggregate Flexibility of Plug-in Electric Vehicle Populations: Conclusion

 \section{Conclusion}

-In this paper, we presented novel convex optimization methods to compute maximum-volume inner approximations and minimum-volume outer approximations of the Minkowski sum of heterogeneous EV flexibility sets.
-By restricting the class of approximating sets to those which can be expressed as affine transformations of a given convex polytope (termed the base set), we showed how to conservatively approximate the resulting optimization problems as linear programs that scale polynomially with the number and dimension of the individual flexibility sets.
-The proposed class of approximation methods were shown to generalize and improve upon the approximation accuracy of related methods in the literature.
-Our experiments also show that the proposed approximations improve in accuracy as the individual flexibility sets become more homogeneous in nature, exactly recovering the aggregate flexibility set when the individual flexibility sets are identical.
-Finally, as a direction for future research, we intend to generalize the methods developed in this paper to incorporate more realistic EV charging models that account for charging inefficiencies and losses.
+In this paper, we presented novel linear programming-based methods to compute inner approximations of the Minkowski sum of heterogeneous EV flexibility sets.
+By restricting the class of approximating sets to those which can be expressed as affine transformations of a given convex polytope (termed the base set), we showed how to conservatively approximate the resulting inner optimization problems as linear programs that scale polynomially with the number and dimension of the individual flexibility sets.
+The proposed approximation methods were shown to generalize and improve upon the approximation accuracy of related methods in the literature.
+We also provided an efficient disaggregation method to decompose any aggregate charging profile within the proposed inner approximations into a collection of individually feasible charging profiles, without requiring the solution of another optimization problem to perform the disaggregation.